top of page

 Before rappelling ever entered the picture, waterfalls in Hawaiʻi held cultural and practical significance:

-• They were sources of fresh water for agriculture and daily life
+• They were sources of fresh water for agriculture and daily life.

-• Many were tied to moʻolelo (stories) and spiritual beliefs
+• Many were tied to moʻolelo (stories) and spiritual beliefs.

-• Valleys and streams were traversed carefully, but not for recreation in the modern sense
+• Valleys and streams were traversed carefully, but not for recreation in the modern sense.

 Importantly, traditional Hawaiian land stewardship emphasized respect, access rights, and environmental balance—values that still influence how waterfall activities are managed today.

 In Hawaiian culture, waterfalls (wailele) are considered sacred, living entities representing wai (freshwater), the source of life and spiritual vitality.
-They are closely associated with the god Kāne, embodying nature’s power, spiritual cleansing, and the "flow of aloha".
+They are closely associated with the god Kāne, embodying nature’s power, spiritual cleansing, and the "flow of aloha."
 These sites often house legends and are viewed as divine rather than merely scenic.

-• Wai and Life: Wai is the Hawaiian word for freshwater.
+Wai is the Hawaiian word for freshwater.
 Because waterfalls are a primary source of this life-giving water, they are revered.

-• Wahi Pana (Sacred Places): Many waterfalls are wahi pana, sacred spots with deep spiritual connections where ancestors once gathered or performed rituals.
+Many waterfalls are wahi pana, sacred spots with deep spiritual connections where ancestors once gathered or performed rituals.

-• Deities and Legends: Waterfalls are often linked to spirits or goddesses.
+Waterfalls are often linked to spirits or goddesses.
 For example, Rainbow Falls (Waiānuenue) is traditionally believed to be the home of Hina, the goddess of the moon.

-• Divine Connection: Waterfalls represent the flow of water from the mountains to the sea, connecting different areas of life and nature.
+Waterfalls represent the flow of water from the mountains to the sea, connecting different areas of life and nature.

 Rainbow Falls, home of Hina, the goddess of the moon and mother to Maui - photo by Jack McCaul